Trap Phones: How Teens Hide Secret Devices

 • "She's grounded, she can't be online."

-Without consistent monitoring, kids can still access everything with minimal tools.
+Without consistent monitoring across devices, kids can still access social apps, messaging platforms, and browsers with minimal tools.

 • "We've talked about it.
 She knows better."